 The Department of Training and Public Information of the National Election Commission is responsible for producing and disseminating voter education materials and promoting awareness on electoral matters.
 The NEC should also encourage the active participation of national and international NGOs operating in Cambodia in dissemination and education activities to promote civic electoral awareness.

-During the election campaign period, the NEC shall request the Director of newspapers, radios and TVs to provide it with their weekly or monthly broadcasting programs and the broadcasting tariff.
-Private media system is also encouraged to disseminate election information to voters.
+During the election campaign period, the NEC shall request the Director of newspapers, radios, and TVs to provide it with their weekly or monthly broadcasting programs and the broadcasting tariff.
+The private media system is also encouraged to disseminate election information to voters.

-From the survey of voters, television and radio are the primary media sources of information Cambodians use to learn about developments in the country, apart from that, they also agained information from friends and family, private TV channels, state TV channels, private radio stations, state radio, and friends and family.
+From the voters’ survey, television and radio are the primary media sources of information Cambodians use to learn about the country’s developments.
+They also gained information from friends and family, private TV channels, state TV channels, private radio stations, state radio, and friends and family.
 The primary source of information on the voter registration update was the village chief.

-The voter education in Cambodia was inadequate during past elections.
-However, the knowledge levels of voters have increased – voters were able to vote and understood their right to vote.
-The need for civic and voter education prevails in Cambodia and will continue to do so in future elections: only informed citizens can become allies in the process of reforming and improving the country’s social, economic and political systems.
+Voter education in Cambodia was inadequate during past elections.
+However, voters’ knowledge levels have increased – voters could vote and understood their right to vote.
+The need for civic and voter education prevails in Cambodia and will continue to do so in future elections: only informed citizens can become allies in the process of reforming and improving the country’s social, economic, and political systems.

 Some of the obstacles and challenges to voter education are:

 - Voter education dealt with critical issues like vote-buying and intimidation that annoy vested interests;

 - On occasion, local authorities, PEC and CEC created obstacles;